TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storage/problemscopingques-storage-account-replication.md

     "diagnosticCard": {
         "title": "Why do I have issue changing replication type for this storage account?", "description": "Our replication type troubleshooter can help you identify and solve your problem.", "insightNotAvailableText": "Our troubleshooter did not detect any issues with your storage account.
-Please ensure the selected storage account in the previous blade is the on you are having issue changing replication type."
+Please make sure that the selected storage account in the previous blade is the one that you're having issues with concerning changing replication type."
     },
     "formElements": [
         {